0glabs/0g-doc/docs/build-with-0g/compute-network/sdk.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-You can integrate the services provided by our provider into their own products using our SDK.
+Developers can integrate AI inference services offered by providers on the 0G Compute Network into their own applications using the 0G SDK.
+To begin, only Large Language Models (LLMs) inference services are available.
+Fine-turing and other features will be added in the future.

+The SDK ensures a straightforward process to connect with and utilize these services efficiently.

 <Tabs>
 <TabItem value="ts-web" label="TypeScript SDK" default>